 Patients with known hereditary degenerative retinal disorders, including retinitis pigmentosa, were not included in the clinical trials, and use in these patients is not recommended.

-Physicians should advise patients to seek immediate medical attention in the event of sudden decrease or loss of hearing.
-These events, which may be accompanied by tinnitus and dizziness, have been reported in temporal association to the intake of PDE5 inhibitors, including Adcirca.
+Cases of sudden decrease or loss of hearing, which may be accompanied by tinnitus and dizziness, have been reported in patients taking tadalafil.
 It is not possible to determine whether these events are related directly to the use of PDE5 inhibitors or to other factors [see Adverse Reactions (6.2)].

-Tadalafil is also marketed as CIALIS.
-The safety and efficacy of taking Adcirca together with CIALIS or other PDE5 inhibitors have not been studied.
-Inform patients taking Adcirca not to take CIALIS or other PDE5 inhibitors.
+Tadalafil is also marketed for erectile dysfunction.
+The safety and efficacy of taking ADCIRCA together with another PDE5 inhibitor has not been studied.
+Inform patients taking ADCIRCA not to take other PDE5 inhibitors.

 The following serious adverse reactions are discussed elsewhere in the labeling: